redgoose/daikin-skyport/README.md

 err := d.UpdateDeviceRaw("0000000-0000-0000-0000-000000000000", `{"mode": 2, "lightBarBrightness" : 2}`)
 ```

-You can include as many properties in a single request as long as it is valid.
+You can include as many properties as you need in a single request as long as it is valid.

 Full docs can be found [here](https://pkg.go.dev/github.com/redgoose/daikin-skyport).